GoogleCloudPlatform/python-docs-samples/functions/tips/README.md

 # Google Cloud Functions - Tips sample

 ## Running locally
-Set the `GCP_PROJECT` variable to the ID of the GCP project to use.
+Set the `GCP_PROJECT_ID` variable to the ID of the GCP project to use.

 ## More info
 See: